kkkkk2017/ArduinoData/README.md

 A library for a 3G device to upload data on cloud for a Arduino platform.

 ## Prerequisites
-1. There should have a API(application programming interface) for uploading adn fecthing data.
+1. There should have a API(application programming interface - the website that communicate with the database server) for uploading adn fecthing data.
 2. There should have a SIM card attahced in the Arudion Controller.
-3. There should have a valid MySQL server on the cloud.
+3. There should have a MySQL server on the cloud.

 ## Configuration